🔐 Privacy is the Key

-• Encryption: Our DNS resolver employs state-of-the-art encryption protocols to safeguard your data from prying eyes.
+• Strong Encryption: Our resolver uses advanced encryption to keep your data safe from hackers and snoopers.

 https://dnsdoh.art:444/dns-query